Gum Disease Treatment – Colleyville, TX

 Scaling & Root Planing

-This process typically requires two visits and is completed in stages.
-During your initial visit, our team will use special dental instruments to carefully remove plaque and bacteria from your teeth and gums.
-We’ll reach as far down into the pockets as we can to prevent germs from regrowing then must allow the tissues to recover before completing the next step.
+This process typically requires two visits.
+During your first visit, our team will use special dental instruments to carefully remove plaque and bacteria from your teeth and gums.
+We’ll reach as far down into the pockets as we can to prevent germs from regrowing.
+Then, we’ll need to give these tissues some time to recover before completing the next step, so you’ll probably be scheduled to undergo the next stage of the process during a second appointment.

 At your second appointment, our team will smooth the surface of your teeth to remove any hardened deposits of bacteria while preventing additional ones from forming.
 This also encourages the tissues to reattach to your enamel.